Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsubsection{Liquid StableSwap [L.StableSwap]}

 As far as we are aware, this construction has never been implemented before as an AMM in practice.
 Rather than taking the linear combination of exponentials of Uniswap V2 and mStable, here we take the linear combination directly, i.e., with $C > 0$ for $x,y \geq 0$.
-This concentrates liquidity when the reserves of the AMM are not too far out of balance, but exacerbates price impacts once the reserves of the AMM become too skewed towards one asset.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
-By taking this structure all axioms proposed within this work are satisfied in comparison to Uniswap V3, mStable and StableSwap.
+This concentrates liquidity when the reserves of the pool are not too far out of balance, but exacerbates price impacts once the reserves of the pool become too skewed towards one asset.
+With this utility function, the pricing oracle and price impact oracle are defined as By taking this structure all fundamental axioms proposed within this work are satisfied in comparison to Uniswap V3, mStable and StableSwap.
+However, in order to have both a stable price near the balanced pool but provide liquidity throughout the price curve, L.StableSwap loses~\eqref{eq:P-cond-quad} and \eqref{eq:P-cond-quad-X}.
+Indeed, near the balanced pool, the price impacts are lower than those of Uniswap V2.